jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 header.senderId:www*
 ```

-Similar to what we see in the following picture:
+We could endup putting the same query in a Grafana panel, and we endup with
+something like this:

 ![Grafana Example Elasticsearch query](/images/elasticsearch-indices-grafana/grafana-example-query.png "Example of a Grafana Elasticsearch query in a panel")

 If we check the [Query Inspector](http://docs.grafana.org/guides/whats-new-in-v4-5/#query-inspector)
-we can see the query that Grafana is sending to ES (actually to the proxy, but
+we can see the query that Grafana sends to ES (actually to the proxy, but
-this detail is not important right now).
+this detail is not important).
 The relevant section is the
 `request.data` attribute, that looks like:

 ```json